Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Fk_wKTIx5Z4.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Are you planning to fix the Multiplayer late-game?
 https://www.youtube.com/watch?v=Fk_wKTIx5Z4
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: What are the plans to improve multiplayer bugs in the future?](./yt-D36NzV3LAB8.md) https://www.youtube.com/watch?v=D36NzV3LAB8

 ### Topics
 * [Features > Multiplayer](../topics/features/multiplayer.md)